Tag Archives: distressed OFWs in Kuwait

 The Philippines’ COVID-19 Protocols Every Returning OFW Should Expect

-The world continues its almost 7-month battle of the transmission of COVID-19 disease.
+The Protocols Every Returning OFW Should Expect as the world continues its almost 7-month battle of the transmission of COVID-19 disease.
 As we face the coronavirus pandemic, we, the Overseas Filipinos in Kuwait, want to return safely back to our home country, the Philippines.
-Because of the implemented lockdown measures, our primary jobs stopped together with our financial income.
-I know that as…
+Because of the implemented lockdown measures, our primary jobs stopped together…

 3 Reasons to join Philippine Society of Mechanical Engineer Kuwait PSME